LeeBigelow/Tarot-Reading-Web/README.md

 # Tarot-Reading-Web
 Simple Tarot reading with vintage card images using HTML, CSS, JavaScript.

+You can use the online live version here: [Tarot-Read-Web](https://leebigelow.github.io/Tarot-Reading-Web)

 I had been exploring the online museum archives of old Tarot cards and wanted to try cleaning up the images with ImageMagick and GIMP.
 Then I decided to put the cleaned images to use and made this little Tarot reading program.

 To use it you should be able to download as a zip, unzip, and load the html files in a web browser: